fedor22i/fedor22i/README.md

 I'm Anton Novikov. \
 From Kyiv, Ukraine.

-Motivated and detail-oriented software engineer with 8 years of experience in IT support.
+Motivated and detail-oriented engineer with 8 years of experience in IT support.

 ## Work Experience
 Software Engineer \